-As I sit writing this, I am staring out my window at yet another dull, grey spring day.
-The weather has been handing us lemons people, there’s no two ways around it.
-While some would say that’s a bad thing, I can’t help but think of the old adage, “When life hand you lemons, make lemonade”.
-I happen to love lemons and there’s no better way to bring the sunlight into your home than with a great big bowl of sunshine on your counter.
-Aside from making lemonade, lemons have a multitude of uses.
-So don’t let the weather get you down, here are 10 uses for lemons to brighten up your day!
+I love lemons and personally there’s no better way for me to bring the sunlight into my home than with a great big bowl of sunshine on my counter.
+Aside from making homemade lemonade though, lemons have a multitude of uses.
+So don’t let the weather get you down, here are more than 10 uses for lemons to brighten up your day!

 1) As decor.
 Fill a big bowl full of lemons and feel your mood lift instantly.
 Lemons last a lot longer on your counter than fresh flowers and you can grab one anytime for one of the great uses to follow!